Southern African leaders back re-election of Zimbabwe's Mugabe

 The decision by the 15-nation Southern African Development Community (SADC), which helped broker a power-sharing deal after disputed elections in 2008, clears the way for Mugabe, 89, to be sworn as early as this week for a fresh five-year term.

-"The summit congratulated his honourable Robert Mugabe for winning the election in Zimbabwe," a South African foreign ministry official said.
+"The summit congratulated his honorable Robert Mugabe for winning the election in Zimbabwe," a South African foreign ministry official said.

 At its meeting in Malawi's capital Lilongwe, the group also named Mugabe, Africa's oldest leader, as its deputy chairman and said it would hold a summit next year in Zimbabwe's capital.